api3-ecosystem/sportmonks-example/README.md

 You'll have to encode your API parameters using `@api3/airnode-abi` and pass them to the `makeRequest` function of the Airnode.

-For example, the the [GET Track Winners by Season ID](https://docs.sportmonks.com/formula-one/our-api/winners/get-track-winners-by-season-id) endpoint takes in a `seasonId` as a parameter.
+For example, the [GET Track Winners by Season ID](https://docs.sportmonks.com/formula-one/our-api/winners/get-track-winners-by-season-id) endpoint takes in a `seasonId` as a parameter.
 You would also have to specify the `_path` of the returned json object that needs to be picked up by the Airnode and `_type` specifies the datatype of the returned object.